AssetMendy/ci-p1-submarine/README.md

   - Initially Order page was considered, but due to this feature requires some JavaScript to be used, it was postponed for future

   # Testing

+  ### Manual Testing

+  - Manual testing was performed in order to indetify any bugs or potential issues.
+No bugs were found during the manual test.

   ### Screen responsiveness test